Join us on Thursday, May 22, 2025 for YWCA Banff’s annual Change Makers event!

 Selection Process

+The award recipients will be selected and announced at the Change Makers award ceremony on Thursday, May 22, 2025.
 Important!
 If selected as a YWCA Change Maker, the recipient MUST agree to be part of all media promotions, including local media, promotional videos, and be acknowledged on the YWCA Banff website.
-Recipients will also be asked to deliver a short acceptance speech at the 2024 Change Makers
+Recipients will also be asked to deliver a short acceptance speech at the 2025 Change Makers Awards ceremony on Thursday, May 22, 2025.

 -